Avinash Sable

 Avinash Mukund Sable (born 13 September 1994) is an Indian track and field athlete who specializes in 3000 metres steeplechase.
-He holds the national record of 8:11.20, set at the 2022 Commonwealth Games where he won the silver medal.
-It was the ninth time he had set the national record.
+He holds the national record of 8:09.91, set at the 2024 Paris Diamond League where he finished at the 6th spot.
+It was the tenth time he had set the national record.

 Early life

 Sable was born on 13 September 1994 in Mandwa, Beed district, Maharashtra, into a family of farmers.
 From age six, he would run or walk the 6 km distance between home and school as there was no transport facility in his village.
+While attending junior college, he worked on brick kilns and construction sites to support his family.

-After completing 12th grade, he joined the 5 Mahar regiment of Indian Army, being posted at the Siachen Glacier in 2013–2014, deserts of north-western Rajasthan, followed by Sikkim from 2015.
+After completing 12th grade, he joined the Mahar Regiment of Indian Army, with postings at the Siachen Glacier in 2013–2014, the deserts of north-western Rajasthan followed by Sikkim from 2015.
 He first took part in inter-army cross country running in 2015 at the insistence of his colleagues, before switching to steeplechase under trainer Amrish Kumar.
 Sable, who was overweight, managed to lose 20 kg in three months, before joining the national camp where he was trained by Nikolai Snesarev.
 In 2018, Sable went back to coach Kumar as Snesarev's training routine did not "suit" him.